sj-omscs/6210-exam-1/Exam.md

 ---

+The hypervisor will use a trap-and-emuate strategy.

-1. Guest OS tries to execute a privileged instruction to set the PTBR (page table base register) to the new process’s page table data structure (the PPN that contains this process’s page table).
+1. The guest OS will execute a privileged instruction to update the page table base register (PTBR) to the new process page table.
+This will cause a TRAP that the hypervisor then handles
-1. The ensuing trap is caught by the hypervisor.
-1. Hypervisor uses the shadow page table for this Guest OS to get the MPN that corresponds to this PPN.
-This gives the page table for this process in machine memory.
+1. The hypervisor will use the shadow page table for the guest to convert the PPN of the PTBR to the MPN
-1. Hypervisor sets PTBR to this MPN.
+1. The hypervisor sets the PTBR to the MPN
-1. The Guest OS does the other necessary steps for the normal context switch. (e.g. load/store volatile state to/from PCB) all of which is accomplished using “trap and emulate” method.
+1. The guest performs the normal steps for a context switch, such as saving and restoring registers
+1. Execution of P2 can now begin

 ## 2.f (10 points)

 __HIDDEN__

+__TODO: prep for likely questions__

 # 3. Parallel Systems (32 points)